groupserver/buildout/docs/groupserver-install.rst

 .. highlight:: console

-Installation can be tricky: all of the above has to be configured and set up correctly or installation will fail.
+Installation can be tricky: much has to be configured and set up correctly or installation will fail.
 We wrote this documentation for people with moderate experience in Linux system administration.
 If you get stuck, please ask us questions in `GroupServer Development`_.
 Other more detailed guides would be gratefully accepted.